Kubernetes

 Configuration parameters

-The following parameters can be defined as environmental variables during installation:
+The following parameters can be defined from variables contained on vaules.yaml during installation:

 General